-ARTICLE 47: To see if the Town will vote in accordance with G. L. c.
+ARTICLE 49: To see if the Town will vote in accordance with G. L. c.
 41, §38 to authorize the Town Collector to use all means for collecting taxes, which the Treasurer may use when appointed Collector, or do or act anything thereon.
-Majority vote required.